CALL NOW 773-202-5060 | Español

 What Is Odometer Fraud?

 Odometer fraud involves altering the mileage of a vehicle to make it appear that the car has been driven fewer miles than it actually has.
 This usually involves rolling back the odometer reading, making the vehicle seem newer and more valuable.
-Unscrupulous sellers may commit this fraud to sell the car at a higher price, as cars with lower mileage typically cost more.
-Unfortunately, this deceptive act can leave the buyer with a car that requires expensive repairs much sooner than expected.
+Unscrupulous sellers commit this fraud to sell cars at higher prices, as vehicles with lower mileage typically cost more.
+Unfortunately, this deceptive act leaves buyers with cars that require expensive repairs much sooner than expected.

 Why Is Odometer Fraud So Harmful?